JCSime/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  Closure is when you have functions inside of functions and the child functions have access to the parent function's information

 2. Study the following code, then answer the questions below.

 ```js